Agriculture and Horticulture Development Board Audit and Risk Assurance Committee Terms of Reference

 - changes proposed by the Risk Management Committee to the Risk Management Policy;

-- proposals for tendering and appointment of contractors who provide audit services for internal audit or non-audit services on the basis that the formal approval rests with the Board
+- proposals for tendering and appointment of contractors who provide audit services for internal audit on the basis that the formal approval rests with the Board;

-- Anti-fraud policies, whistle-blowing processes (see Para 9 below) and arrangements for special investigations;
+- anti-fraud policies, whistle-blowing processes (see below) and arrangements for special investigations;

-The Audit and Risk Assurance Committee shall review the AHDB's arrangements for its employees to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters.
-The Committee shall ensure that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action.
+The Audit and Risk Assurance Committee shall review the AHDB's arrangements for its employees to raise concerns, in confidence, about possible wrong doing in financial reporting or other matters, every three years, or if specific need arises outside that The Committee shall ensure that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action.